 Then we get into our theme:

-- Don’t forget to have your robots power down before the story so the room will be nice and quite! 🙂
+Don’t forget to have your robots power down before

 I’m a little robot, short and strong.
 (Stand up straight).
 Here are my handles, (One hand up.
 One hand down) just turn me on.
 (Press our ON buttons) When I get all warmed up, (Shake in place) watch me go.
 Sometimes I’m fast (move robot arms fast) and sometimes I’m slow. (move robot arms slow)

 Felt Board – Building a Robot with Shapes

 I decided we would talk about shapes by building our own robot.
 I created a lot of felt shapes and I asked the kids to help me pick out the perfect head, arm, etc. by picking shapes and colors.

 This is to the tune of “The Wheels on the Bus” and it is one I created on my own, with inspiration from one of our pages.
 Please credit me if you use it!

 The gears on the robot go grind, grind, grind Grind, grind, grind.
 Grind, grind, grind.
 The gears on the robot go grind, grind, grind all day long. (move hands in a circle)

 The circuits on the robot go beep, boop, bop.
 Beep, boop, bop.
 Beep, boop, bob.
 The circuits on the robot go beep, boop, bop all day long. (use pointer fingers to press invisible buttons)